mose/anyquestion/README.md

 There is a test install on http://anyquestion.herokuapp.com/ .
 As the data are not persisted, it's reset when the dyno goes to sleep.

+*Warning*: this piece of code is designed for a specific use case that doesn't require high security bu just a tool for quick and dirty polling on questions after talks.
+It has not been tested at scale, and its security setup is quite minimal.

 ## Usage

 You have been to conferences, right?
 Every time at then end, there is some time for the questions.
 But sometimes people are shy, or there is some mike issue, or people are not native speaker and their strong accent prevent everybody to understand what they ask.